soundpress/RulesOfNYC/docs/c38/index.rst

 Access to the marina, piers and boat basin by guests is subject to the following conditions:

 (a) All guests and members of a permittee's family must comply with these rules.
 Anyone who fails to comply with such rules may be expelled from the facility.
 Anyone who repeatedly fails to comply with the rules may be permanently barred from the facility.
 Permittees are responsible for the conduct of their guests and family members.
-Violations of these rules by guests and/or a permittee's family can be grounds for termination of the permittee's permit in accordance with § 3-06(g) of this chapter.
+Violations of these rules by guests and/or a permittee's family can be grounds for termination of the permittee's permit in accordance with 56 RCNY § 3-06(g).

 (b) In the interest of safety, the dockmaster may limit the number of guests on a vessel.
 In no cases shall the number of persons on board a vessel exceed the manufacturer's builders plate.